 Safety management systems are relatively new to the aviation industry.
 Some operators may still operate without an FAA- or ICAO- approved SMS, and that doesn’t necessarily mean they aren’t safe.
 Many of the concepts involved in a formal SMS program have been in place at certain operations for years, and in some ways FAA and ICAO are just giving it a new, fancy name.
 We do know, however, that operations that transition from having no SMS or perhaps an informal safety program to a formal SMS see a very significant decline in unsafe events and mishaps.
 The impact of a good safety management systems is real, so look for an operation that can show evidence of an FAA- or ICAO- sanctioned safety management system.

-Due diligence always begins with the basics, and just as you’d make sure to use licensed and insured contractors for a construction site, you’ll want to make sure you’re getting licensed and insured aircraft operators when you shop for a private jet operator.
+Due diligence always begins with the basics.
+For example, just as a construction site relies on licensed contractors, always use aircraft operators with proper qualifications and insurance.
 Potential clients can check the FAA database to ensure an operator has the appropriate operating permit.

 Good pilot training is an important function of flight safety, of course.
 But how do you know what type of pilot you’re getting?
-Ask where the pilots come from, what standards they are held to, what their training consists of, and what their work schedules are like.
+Ask where the pilots come from, what standards they follow, their training, and their work schedules.
 Corporate pilots have initial and annual training requirements, and good record-keeping should be a no-brainer for any operation.

 Along with good pilots, proper aircraft maintenance is a backbone of any aviation operation.
-Knowing where aircraft are sourced and how they are maintained is important, and any operator should be completely apprised of how maintenance is being conducted.
+Knowing the sources of an aircraft and its maintenance history are important.
+Additionally, any operator should be aware of how maintenance is conducted.
 Is it in-house or contracted out to a secondary location?
 Are the maintenance records complete and organized?
-What type of leadership is involved in maintenance management?
+Also, what type of leadership is involved in maintenance management?

 Promoting a positive safety culture is more than just having a safety management system on paper.
 It starts at the top.
 Executives and middle managers need to be fully on board with making safety a priority.
 Is safety encouraged or overlooked?
 Is a dispatcher who chooses to cancel a flight due to safety concerns applauded or reprimanded?
 Can you get a general idea of how happy employees are with the safety aspects of their job?

-A company who makes safety a primary concern will be part of industry organizations that promote safety through services like peer mentorship, research and data collection, information disseminating, conferences, and other various learning opportunities.
+A company who makes safety a primary concern will be part of industry organizations.
+Specifically, these promote safety through services like peer mentorship, research and data collection, information disseminating, conferences, and other various learning opportunities.
 Being recognized by groups like IATA, EASA, the Air Charter Safety Foundation, NBAA, AR/GUS International, or Wyvern shows that the operator takes safety seriously, is willing to learn, and wants to improve.

 Safety doesn’t start and end with making aircraft and pilots safe.
-Many incidents happen on the ground or in a hangar as the result of ground operations or some other non-flying related operation.
-An operator with a good safety management system will incorporate all aspects of the operation into their safety program, from catering to crew scheduling.
+Many incidents happen on the ground or in a hangar.
+For example, these occurrences may be the result of ground operations or some other non-flying related operation.
+However, an operator with a good safety management system will incorporate all aspects of the operation into their safety program, from catering to crew scheduling.

 All private aircraft operators, even smaller ones, should have an emergency response plan that includes what to do in the event of an emergency.
-The scene of an airplane crash (although extremely unlikely) is not a good place to try to get organized.
-There are many operational components of emergency response include first responders, airport managers, company managers, the FAA and NTSB, aircraft manufacturers, and media – all of which will prove chaotic without a proper emergency plan.
+The scene of an airplane crash (although extremely unlikely) isn’t a good place to start organizing.
+Altogether, there are many operational components of emergency response include first responders, airport managers, company managers, the FAA and NTSB, aircraft manufacturers, and media – all of which will prove chaotic without a proper emergency plan.